xpdota/triggevent-example-module/README.md

 You should only include your own code and dependencies which are not already included in the base Triggevent.
 Everything must be in JARs.

-Triggevent's UI for managing addons is still under construction, but you can preview the backend functionality by doing the following:

-1. Switch to the addon-manager branch.
+To install the addon, do the following in Triggevent (must be a proper installation, not IDE):

-2. Navigate to Plugin Settings > Manage Addons
+1. Navigate to Plugin Settings > Manage Addons
-3. Click "Add From URL" and enter your INFO url (e.g. `https://xpdota.github.io/triggevent-example-module/master/INFO`)
+2. Click "Add From URL" and enter your INFO url (e.g. `https://xpdota.github.io/triggevent-example-module/master/INFO`)
-4. Go to Updates > Check for Updates and Restart
+3. Go to Updates > Check for Updates and Restart

 For example, if you were to add this addon (`https://xpdota.github.io/triggevent-example-module/master/INFO`), and run the updater, you would see a tab like this: